Cardiac arrest: Targeted temperature management

 The effectiveness of TTM after OHCA is an area of ongoing study.
-Pre-hospital TTM after OHCA has been shown to increase the risk of adverse outcomes.
+Several recent reviews have found that patients treated with TTM have more favorable neurological outcomes.
+However, pre-hospital TTM after OHCA has been shown to increase the risk of adverse outcomes.
 The rates of re-arrest may be higher in people who were treated with pre-hospital TTM.
-TTM in post-arrest care has not been found to improve mortality or neurological outcomes.
 Moreover, TTM may have adverse neurological effects in people who survive post-cardiac arrest.
+Osborn waves on ECG are frequent during TTM, particularly in patients treated with 33 °C. Osborn waves are not associated with increased risk of ventricular arrhythmia, and may be considered a benign physiological phenomenon, associated with lower mortality in univariable analyses.

 Do not resuscitate

 Some people choose to avoid aggressive measures at the end of life.
 A do not resuscitate order (DNR) in the form of an advance health care directive makes it clear that in the event of cardiac arrest, the person does not wish to receive cardiopulmonary resuscitation.
 Other directives may be made to stipulate the desire for intubation in the event of respiratory failure or, if comfort measures are all that are desired, by stipulating that healthcare providers should "allow natural death".